EENCloud/api-docs/source/includes/_api_notice.md

 ## Overview
 <!--===================================================================-->

 The following API endpoints facilitate presenting and accepting the Terms of Service.
-Eagle Eye Networks uses independent Terms of Service which will be presented through [Get Terms of Service for User](#get-terms-of-service-for-user).
-Additionally resellers can add their own Terms of Service through [Create Terms of Service for Account](#create-terms-of-service-for-account), which will then be presented with Eagle Eye Network's terms
+By default Eagle Eye Networks uses independent Terms of Service which will be presented through [Get Terms of Service for User](#get-terms-of-service-for-user).
+Additionally resellers can add their own Terms of Service through [Create Terms of Service for Account](#create-terms-of-service-for-account).
+Switch between those two options can only be made by Eagle Eye Networks engineering staff.

 Resellers can assign their own terms at the Master Account Level or give each <a class="definition" onclick="openModal('DOT-Sub-Account')">Sub-Account</a> custom terms at the Sub-Account Level